Jay-366/DeepDungeonDuel/README.md

 # DeepDungeonDuel

-An immersive fantasy battle game built on Next.js with Solana blockchain integration for betting and rewards.
+An immersive fantasy battle game built on Next.js with Solana blockchain integration for staking and rewards.
 Link to the project:https://deep-dungeon-duel.vercel.app

 ## Overview